G-marshall1/Hype/README.md

 Authentication and Authorization:

--  express-session and cookies for user authentication
+-  Express-session and cookies for user authentication
 -  Role-based access control for managing user permission